Cancer Research UK logo.

 • the size of your tumour

 Surgery for mediastinal germ cell tumour is a major operation.
-You might have an operation called:
+There are different types of operation.

 Thoracotomy